 The main road in from the Midlands is a popular holiday route to Snowdonia, but there’s a little treat for motorists prepared to take a 20 mile diversion up the B4501 and back down the A543 to rejoin the A5.
 This pristine stretch of tarmac is known as the ‘EVO triangle,’ after the supercar magazine EVO, who use it as a test route.
 North Wales Police know all about it too, and are usually around to put a stop to any idiocy.
 We also love the stretch of A5 past Llyn Ogwen, hemmed in by the towering peaks of Tryfan and the Glyderau to your left, and the Carneddau to your right, as low-flying military jets thread through the mountain passes.

-On the way: Llangollen is the white water capital of Wales, and don’t miss the spectacular Pontcysyllte Aqueduct.
-Betws y Coed is the Wales’s most outdoorsy town, while Tryfan offers a short, sharp and exhilarating introduction to mountaineering.
+On the way: Llangollen is the white water capital of Wales, and don’t miss the spectacular Pontcysyllte Aqueduct, one of Wales' UNESCO World Heritage Sites.
+Betws y Coed is the Wales’ most outdoorsy town, while Tryfan offers a short, sharp and exhilarating introduction to mountaineering.
 Near Bethesda, Zip World Velocity is the longest zip wire in the northern hemisphere, and the fastest in the world.